Battle of Skra-di-Legen

-The 5th and 6th Regiments from the Archipelago Division were in the center, the 7th and 8th Regiments from the Crete Division were on the right flank and the 1st Regiment of the Serres Division was on the left flank.
+The 5th and 6th Regiments from the Archipelago Division were in the center, the 7th and 8th Regiments from the Crete Division were on the right flank, and the 1st Regiment of the Serres Division was on the left.

 Battle

 The Bulgarians occupied a strong position on a massif, presenting an awkward salient for the Allies.
-In the early morning of 29 May 1918, Greek and French artillery, together with two British 8-inch guns, fired on Bulgarian positions in preparation for the next morning's assault.
+Fortified shelters lay under protective slabs of rock and a cluster of machine-gun emplacements rose like steps up the face of the cliff.
+In the early morning of 29 May 1918, along with two British 8-inch guns, Greek and French artillery fired on Bulgarian positions in preparation for the next morning's assault.
 British heavy batteries on the left bank of the Vardar contributed to the bombardment.

-At dawn on 30 May 1918, Greek troops, in "a brilliant bayonet charge under withering fire", rushed the enemy trenches, the 1st (Serres) and 5th and 6th (Archipelago) Regiment capturing the heights of Skra at 6.30 from the outnumbered Bulgarians, while the 7th (Cretan) seized the heights between the two branches of the Liumnitsa River.
+A simultaneous bombardment on the main Doiran front north of Salonika was designed to keep the Bulgarians guessing.
+At dawn (04.55) on 30 May 1918, Greek troops, in "a brilliant bayonet charge under withering fire," rushed the enemy trenches, the 1st (Serres) and 5th and 6th (Archipelago) Regiment capturing the heights of Skra at 6.30 from the outnumbered Bulgarians, while the 7th (Cretan) seized them between the two branches of the Liumnitsa River.
 On a 12 km. front, to a depth of 2 km., a complex maze of fortifications and trenches was captured.
-Starting from the evening of the same day until May 31, the Bulgarian army launched several counterattacks on positions held by the Crete Division.
+Starting from the evening of the same day until 31 May, the Bulgarian army launched several counterattacks on positions held by the Crete Division.
 All attacks were repelled, cementing the Allied victory.
-The Greek troops were then sent into the second lines to recuperate, and were relieved by French troops.
+The Greek troops were then sent into the second lines to recuperate and were relieved by French troops.

-In the battle, 441 Allied soldiers were killed, 2,227 wounded and 164 missing in action.
+In the battle, 441 Allied soldiers were killed, 2,227 wounded, and 164 missing in action.

 Bulgaria suffered 600 soldiers killed and 2,045 taken prisoner.
-200 German military personnel were among the captured.
-12 artillery pieces and 32 machine guns as well as other equipment were also captured.
+200 German military personnel (mostly signallers) were among the captured.
+12 artillery pieces, 32 machine guns, and other equipment were also seized.